DoobleD/Air/README.txt

 Note : removing Air using the installer won't remove the SensorKinect, OpenNI and NITE packages.

 Note : the installer was built with a trial version of the "Advanced Installer" tool.

+Note : if, during installation, you have messages indication that
+       OpenNI/NITE/SensorKinect did not installed correctly, please ignore them.

 Requirements (only if no use of the installer)